-> We have all been there scrolling through social media or apps to find inspirations for insanely beautiful floral installations hanging from the ceiling.
+We have all been there scrolling through social media or apps to find inspirations for insanely beautiful floral & drapery hanging from the ceiling.
 Once we see the price tag, our feet touch the ground again.
-Getting prices gives us a sense of what are expectations should be.
+Getting prices gives us a sense of what our expectations should be.

-> couples worry about being over-quoted, you also do not want to be under quoted
+couples worry about being over-quoted, you also do not want to be under quoted

-> When interviewing your potential vendors and choosing one, you need to be realistic about your budget & expectations.
+When interviewing your potential vendors and choosing one, you need both expectations and a realistic wedding budget.
 Just because they are answering your questions doesn’t mean you are getting all the information.

-> Find out your vendor’s limitations:
+Find out your vendor’s limitations:

 are the requested rentals/services in stock